abroudoux/branch/README.md

 ## 🧑‍🤝‍🧑 Contributing

-To contribute, fork the repository and open a pull request with the details of your changes.
+To contribute, fork the repository and open a pull request detailling your changes.

 Create a branch with a [conventionnal name](https://tilburgsciencehub.com/building-blocks/collaborate-and-share-your-work/use-github/naming-git-branches/).